ita-social-projects/ZeroWaste/README.md

 ## How to run local

 1. Open terminal.
+In some systems, after restarting them, the postgresql server remains disabled, perhaps at the first start you should enter "sudo service postgresql start".
 2. Run `rails server`/`rails s` to start application
 3. Open http://localhost:3000 to view it in the browser.